Baby Food Sensitivity: How to Spot the Signs Early

 Babies with food sensitivities may seek more comfort from you.
 They might want to be held more often or cling to you after eating.
 This behavior can stem from physical discomfort they can’t express any other way.

-If your baby shows this behavior consistently after specific meals, it’s worth considering food sensitivity as a possible cause.
+If your baby shows this behavior consistently after specific meals, food sensitivity is worth considering.
 Your attention and care can help them feel better while you figure things out.

 Tracking Patterns And Triggers

 Understanding food sensitivity in babies requires careful observation.
 Babies can’t express their discomfort clearly, so parents must rely on patterns and subtle signs.
-Tracking these clues helps identify the foods that may cause issues.
 Monitoring daily routines and responses to meals can provide key insights.

 Keep a detailed record of meals, symptoms, and changes in behavior.
 This process helps pinpoint connections between specific foods and your baby’s reactions.
-It may take time, but consistency is essential for accurate results.
+It may take time, but consistency is key.

 Why A Food Diary Is Essential

 A food diary simplifies tracking what your baby eats.
 Write down every meal, snack, and drink your baby consumes.
-Note the time of eating and portion sizes.
-This ensures you capture all details for later review.
+Note the time of eating and portion sizes so you capture all details for later review.

 Include any symptoms your baby shows after eating.
 Common signs include gas, skin rashes, or upset stomach.
-Record the timing of the symptoms, as some reactions happen hours later.
+Record the timing of symptoms too, since some reactions happen hours later.

 Identifying Patterns Over Time